ubc-library-rc/relational-data-r/index.md

 ## Materials

-The following R markdown files contain R code used during the workshop to demonstrate how to work with multiple data frames through `dplyr` package.
+The following R markdown files contain R code used during the workshop.
 Please download the first file and open it with R Studio.
 The second file contains answers to exercises in the first file.

 - [R markdown file](../content/relational-data.Rmd){:target="_blank"}
 - [R markdown file with answers](../content/relational-data-answers.Rmd){:target="_blank"}